-A second line of attack involves the welfare implications of the gap theory.
-In particular, it has been argued that even to the extent that, as the gap theory predicts, sellers are incentivized to deviate from their paper contracts in favor of some consumers, these departures from the fine print might have welfare-reducing effects.
+A second line of attack involves the welfare implications of the Gap Theory.
+In particular, it has been argued that even to the extent that, as the Gap Theory predicts, sellers are incentivized to deviate from their paper contracts in favor of some consumers, these departures from the fine print may have welfare-reducing effects.
 Clayton Gillette, for example, has observed that sellers may use the gap to “create obstacles to recovery and then accede to the demands of the occasional insistent buyer, regardless of the underlying claim’s merit.”
 As a result, he noted that “sellers may find it profitable to begin with an inefficient contractual risk allocation” in order to “segment buyers.”
 Shmuel Becher and Tal Zarsky have similarly noted that “the Gap may distort consumers’ perception and undermine rational decision-making.
-It can undermine the correct allocation of risks and diminish overall efficiency.
-It might be unfair, as well as counter other liberal values.”
+The gap can undermine the correct allocation of risks and diminish overall efficiency.
+It may also be unfair, as well as contrary to other liberal values.”

 This debate has important policy implications.
-Proponents of the gap theory Lucian Benchuk and Eric Posner have suggested that “courts would do well to take a hard line in enforcing the terms of one-sided consumer contracts in the absence of evidence of fraud.”
-At the same time, those who point to the potential adverse effects of the gap have suggested “regulating—or at least considering—not only firms’ “bad” behavior (e.g., breach) but “good” behavior (i.e., leniency) as well.”
-Finally, those who point out to reputational failure highlight “the centrality of the law to the future of the marketplace.”
+Gap Theory proponents Lucian Bebchuk and Eric Posner have suggested that “courts would do well to take a hard line in enforcing the terms of one-sided consumer contracts in the absence of evidence of fraud.”
+At the same time, those who point to the potential adverse effects of the gap have suggested “regulating—or at least considering—not only firms’ ‘bad’ behavior (e.g., breach) but ‘good’ behavior (i.e., leniency) as well.”
+Finally, those who point to reputational failure highlight “the centrality of the law to the future of the marketplace.”
 Indeed, if sellers insist on adhering to the contract even when it is not socially desirable to do so, regulation of the contents of standardized agreements may be warranted after all.

-In view of the opposite policy prescriptions stemming from these theories, exploring them in the field is of outmost importance.
-Yet, notwithstanding the practical implications of this debate, empirical investigation into the gap is surprisingly missing.
-This Article investigates potential discrepancies between the “paper deal” and the “real deal,” using the test case of product returns.
+In view of the conflicting policy prescriptions stemming from these theories, exploring them in the field is of outmost importance.
+Yet, notwithstanding the practical implications of this debate, empirical investigation into the gap is surprisingly lacking.
+This Article investigates potential discrepancies between the paper deal and the real deal, using the test case of product returns.

 By focusing on retail stores’ return policies, on paper and in practice, this paper informs the ongoing debate over whether and how to regulate consumers’ withdrawal rights.
 The next section describes this debate, while also providing background to the study by briefly presenting the legal framework governing consumers’ withdrawal rights in the United States.